 How do you teach the concept of gratitude to your students?
 Many young learners don’t realize how much they have to be thankful for.
 They may not realize that not everyone has the things they have.
 Teaching appreciation for these things is an essential part of being a well-rounded person, so it’s well worth the time!

 GRATITUDE AND KINDNESS CLASS BOOKS

 We do a whole class project based on Random Acts of Kindness.

 This is a simple page to send home with students.
 The task is to simply write about an act of kindness they have done or seen in the past.
 This hopefully promotes a family discussion about the importance of kindness, and specific, meaningful examples that are relevant to their family.

 When the page is returned to school, we have a heartfelt class discussion.
 Students are proud to share, and intrigued by other stories.

 These pages make a lovely display in the classroom or hallway.
 Afterwards, I bind the pages to create a class book.
 We keep this in our classroom library, and younger siblings love to read them in the years to come.
 Many will exclaim “I remember when my brother did this project at home!”

 This is a free download if you’d like to try it with your class.
 The parent information and book cover are included as well.

-I hope these will help your discussions about kindness with your students!
+I hope these activities will help with your discussions about kindness with your students!